Endemicity and prevalence of multipartite viruses under heterogeneous between-host transmission: Introduction

 \section{Introduction}

 Viruses transport their genetic material inside a protein shell, the capsid, surrounded in some species by a lipid membrane.
 In most viral species, each viral particle contains all the genetic material needed to carry out replication inside a host cell, and generate a progeny of viral particles.
-A main exception to this behavior is found in multipartite viruses.
+A prominent exception to this behavior is found in multipartite viruses.
 These viruses, first described in the 1960s~\cite{lister:1966}, have a genome segmented in two or more parts.
 According to current evidence, the segments are encapsidated separately and, apparently, propagate independently~\cite{Sicard2016,dallara:2016}.
-Successful propagation then demands that all the different segments eventually reach the same host cell, as completing the viral life cycle requires the presence of the full genome.
 As of today, there is no mainstream theory able to explain the adaptive advantage of such a strange lifestyle~\cite{wu:2017}.
 The main puzzle regarding multipartite viruses is how the simultaneous presence of multiple segments, which imposes severe constraints on the number of viral particles that have to reach a susceptible host, is balanced by other adaptive advantages of multipartitism, whether microscopic or ecological~\cite{Sanz2017,lucia2018theoretical}.